 Lou understands the real estate game and brokers.

-Homeowners and investors all know his reputation, that Lou’s reports are completely comprehensive
+Homeowners and investors all know his reputation and that Lou’s reports are completely comprehensive.

 This business is not BBB (Better Business Bureau) accredited.